 RES is now in the final stages of design and has reduced the layout from 10 turbines to 8 turbines, with tip height increasing from 125m to up to 138.5m in order to maximise the efficiency of the site.
-We are therefore holding a further set of project information events in April 2019 in order to update the community on the project and explain the changes to the design.
+We held a further set of project information events in April 2019 in order to update the community on the project and explain the changes to the design.
 Further information can be found here.

 A planning application is expected to be submitted to Highland Council later this year.